tgnemecek/core-website/src/collections/pages/leading.md

     [Contact us](mailto:sseivert@thecoreporation.com) to speak directly to a member of our Core Team.

-    Check out **practical programs** for yourself and your employees: improve Productivity, reduce Procrastination, eliminate Stress and build a new kind of Leadership.
+    Check out **practical programs** for yourself and your employees: improve Productivity, reduce Procrastination, eliminate Stress and build a new kind of power for Leadership.

     - - -